 A great blue heron rookery was identified near the Copco No 2 wood stave penstock (AECOM, 2019).
 This rookery is located outside of the California Terrestrial and Wildlife Management Plan Boundary but could be disturbed by construction noise.
-Removal of the Copco No. 2 wood stave flowline will occur after final reservoir drawdown and is anticipated to occur in late June or later.
+Removal of the Copco No. 2 wood stave flowline will occur after final reservoir drawdown and is anticipated to occur in late June or later after the juveniles have fledged.
 Given the timing of the removal of the Copco No. 2 wood stave flowline, such removal is not anticipated to affect breeding or nesting within the rookery.